bitprim/bitprim-server/README.md

 > To avoid redundancies and conflicts across bitprim repositories these references expect a [NuGet.config](http://docs.nuget.org/docs/release-notes/nuget-2.1) in a central location.
 Despite flexibility in locating NuGet.config, NuGet writes the individual package paths into project files.
 As such the central repository should be configured in the same relative location as indicated by these paths within the project files.
 See [NuGet Repository](#nuget-repository) below.

-The required set of NuGet packages can be viewed using the [NuGet package manager](http://docs.nuget.org/docs/start-here/managing-nuget-packages-using-the-dialog) from the Libbitcoin Server solution.
+The required set of NuGet packages can be viewed using the [NuGet package manager](http://docs.nuget.org/docs/start-here/managing-nuget-packages-using-the-dialog) from the Bitprim Server solution.
 The NuGet package manager will automatically download missing packages, either from the build scripts or after prompting you in the Visual Studio environment.
 For your reference these are the required packages:

 * Packages maintained by [sergey.shandar](http://www.nuget.org/profiles/sergey.shandar)
    * [boost](http://www.nuget.org/packages/boost)